When Only One Spouse Wants to Adopt

 What if a Spouse is Struggling with Adoption?

-Apathy – Apathy is a lack of interest about the upcoming adoption, which is often a result of an individual who hasn’t dealt with his or her disappointment or anger over their infertility.
-The spouse will engage briefly in conversations about adoption but will rarely offer anything other than small comments or thoughts.
-The spouse may try to ignore his or her emotions and move forward with the adoption to appease the spouse who is ready to adopt.
-However, it will be impossible to ignore these emotions forever and may result in other, more intense emotions as the adoption gets closer.
+Apathy is a lack of interest about the upcoming adoption, which is often a result of an individual who hasn’t dealt with his or her disappointment or anger over their infertility.
+If your spouse is feeling apathetic toward the adoption, they might engage briefly in conversations about adoption but will rarely offer anything other than minimal comments or thoughts.
+Your partner may try to ignore his or her emotions and move forward with the adoption to appease the spouse who is ready to adopt.
+However, it will be impossible to ignore these emotions forever, and this approach may result in other, more intense emotions as the adoption gets closer.

 himself or herself for not being able to get pregnant.